GEOM4009/23WProject_Population/Readme.txt

      mock_telus_data.csv -> A mock dynamic file that could be used stat_can_data.csv -> A static data file that could be used (Population from Statistic Canada 2016)

-  index.html -> Sphinx Documentation about PopFinder.
-Please note that Sphinx autodocumentaion is removed from this version of the code.
+  docs -> Sphinx Documentation about PopFinder.
+Please note that Sphinx autodocumentaion is removed from this version of the code, perhaps in a future version it would be reinstated.
     This is to view the fucntions in popFinder.py.
+Open up ./docs/_build/index.html to view.
+    Perhaps in the future, full sphinx documenation could be reinstaded.
+But as it was not requested by our client, we've decided to keep it out
   Readme.txt -> Gives infomation about the entire project environment.yml -> the conda enviroment (Please see above about how to get started) licence.txt -> the licence of this project